 We rescued some Cubans

-When I siad that thing on Facebook to the effect of “welcome aboard to our nine new Cuban guests, we trust you’ll find our brig more comfortable than your raft” I wasn’t kidding.
+When I said that thing on Facebook to the effect of “welcome aboard to our nine new Cuban guests, we trust you’ll find our brig more comfortable than your raft” I wasn’t kidding.
 When I worked for my previous cruise line, we kept stopping when we saw rafts or little boats floating around in the middle of the ocean.
 The Captain said we had to to make sure there were no people stranded on them.
-Of course once he had found a nice boat that he could use to go fishing on in Free Port we stopped picking them up.
+Of course, once he had found a nice boat that he could use to go fishing on in Free Port we stopped picking them up.
 We’d just check them out, confirm the lack of occupants and then “notify the coast guard of their location”.
 This time I was having a nap and we heard the Cruise Directors announcements to explain what was going on.
-We had rescued nine nine of them.
+We had rescued nine of them.
 And that’s why the Captain was late for formal night.
 Little ships are definitely not equal to less drama.
 At least they got a free cruise before being handed over to the authorities.

 I hung out with Evan again.
 Our ships were both anchored in together and we wondered the dodgy backstreets of Belize where we spent a wonderful afternoon together buying shoes, eating lunch and narrowly avoiding getting mugged.

 True story!
 It’s actually the second time I’ve done that on this ship!
 The first time I went I walked in, looked around and walked out.
 On the Sky I went to the gym all the time …to use the water fountain.
 This time I actually worked out.
 Half the reason I don’t go is that I don’t know what to do and I feel stupid.
 This time I went with friends who showed me what to do and then laughed at me when I didn’t do it right and looked stupid (thanks, Vish!).
 The other half of the reason is that I’m unfit and another half the reason (like I said, I don’t believe in maths) is because I’m really clumsy.
 I stayed for an hour almost and I didn’t even die.